Model Theory of Generic Vector Space Endomorphisms: Introduction

 For general sets of constraints $C$, the characterization of existentially closed models is more involved.
-It is given in Theorem \ref{theorem_big_characterization} and roughly consists of the following: \begin{enumerate}[(1)] \item One first needs to impose the above-mentioned ``generalized surjectivity" condition, called \textit{$C$-image-completeness} (see Definition \ref{def_C_image_comple}), which depends on $C$.
-In Theorem \ref{theorem_char_A}, this condition simplifies to point (1), and in Theorem \ref{theorem_char_B}, it can be omitted since it trivially holds for algebraic sets of constraints. \item One needs to ask that the sentences $\exists \ux \in \VV : \psi(\theta^0(\ux), \theta^1(\ux), \dots) \wedge S(\ux)$ hold for all \textit{$C$-sequence-systems} $S(\ux)$ and formulas $\psi(\ux_0, \ux_1, \dots)$ that imply no finite disjunction of non-trivial linear dependencies over $\VV$ and are bounded by $S$.
-A $C$-sequence-system (see Definition \ref{def_c_sequence_system}) is a special conjunction of $L_{K\text{-vs}} \cup \set{\theta}$ equations (which depends on the set $C$), and $\psi(\ux_0, \ux_1, \dots)$ being bounded (see Definition \ref{def_formual_bounded}) by $S(\ux)$ means that $S$ dictates which variables $x_{i, k}$ are actually allowed to appear in $\psi(\ux_0, \ux_1, \dots)$.
-With $C$ as in Theorem \ref{theorem_char_A}, these conjunctions are always empty by definition, and in Theorem \ref{theorem_char_B}, they are already implied by $T^C_\theta$. \end{enumerate} We present a criterion that implies that these characterizations are first-order axiomatizable, i.e., a criterion for the existence of the model companion of $T^C_\theta$:
+It is given in Theorem \ref{theorem_big_characterization} and roughly consists of the following: \begin{enumerate}[(i)] \item One first needs to impose the above-mentioned ``generalized surjectivity'' condition, called \textit{$C$-image-completeness} (see Definition \ref{def_C_image_comple}), which depends on $C$.
+In Theorem \ref{theorem_char_A}, this condition simplifies to point (i), and in Theorem \ref{theorem_char_B}, it can be omitted since it trivially holds for algebraic sets of constraints. \item One needs to ask that the sentences $\exists \ux \in \VV : \psi(\theta^0(\ux), \theta^1(\ux), \dots) \wedge S(\ux)$ hold for all \textit{$C$-sequence-systems} $S(\ux)$ and formulas $\psi(\ux_0, \ux_1, \dots)$ that imply no finite disjunction of non-trivial linear dependencies over $\VV$ and are bounded by $S$.
+A $C$-sequence-system is a special conjunction of $L_{K\text{-vs}} \cup \set{\theta}$ equations depending on $C$ (see Definition \ref{def_c_sequence_system}), and $\psi(\ux_0, \ux_1, \dots)$ being bounded by $S(\ux)$ means that $S$ dictates which variables $x_{i, k}$ are actually allowed to appear in $\psi(\ux_0, \ux_1, \dots)$ (see Definition \ref{def_formual_bounded}).
+With $C$ as in Theorem \ref{theorem_char_A}, these conjunctions are always empty by definition, and in Theorem \ref{theorem_char_B}, they are already implied by $T^C_\theta$. \end{enumerate} We present a criterion that implies that these characterizations are first-order axiomatizable, i.e., that model companion of $T^C_\theta$ exists for each (reasonable) $C$:

-\begin{theoremi}[Theorem \ref{theorem_first_oder}] If for every $L$-formula $\psi(\ux; \uz)$ there is an $L$-formula $\sigma_\psi(\uz)$ such that the following holds for all $\mm \models T$ and $\ud \in M$:
+\begin{theoremi}[Theorem \ref{theorem_first_oder}] If for every $L$-formula $\psi(\ux; \uw)$ there is an $L$-formula $\sigma_\psi(\uw)$ such that the following holds for all $\mm \models T$ and $\ud \in M$: